 Grace to you!

 Prudence is a tricky tool.
-Once considered an admirable quality, sustaining it is a challenge.
-Knowing what to say and how to say it isn’t a simple skill.
-A time will come when no prudence is required.
+Often considered an admirable quality, sustaining it is a challenge.
+Knowing what to say and how to say it isn't an easy skill.
+A time comes when one has to call a spade a spade.
 Then it will be a-matter-of-fact daring truth.

-Consider in your work place: You may’ve heard lies told over and over again.
-You’ve been prudent not to say a word, so you can keep your job or simply to be the nice guy.
-As the lies mount, they spread like oil, crisscrossing every boundary until they come right at you.
+Consider in your workplace.
+You may have heard lies told over and over again.
+You've been prudent not to say a word, so you can keep your job or to be seen as a nice person.
+As the lies mount, they spread like oil, crisscrossing every boundary until they come right at you or the values you cherish so much.
 You must either take a stand or become part of the lie.

 What would you do?
 Quit the job?
 Play to the gallery?
 Keep silent?
 Or take a stand?
-By and by, you must take a stand which may have huge implications.
+By and by, you must take a position that may have huge implications.
 Will you choose to remain silent and be a victim of deceitful cowardice?
 Or will you stand by the truth?

-These are not hypothetical scenarios; they are real.
-I have heard of numerous dilemmas of this kind in families and in the work place.
-Little surprise, whistle blowers sometimes play an ethical role.
-They may think, “We have to take a stand.”
+These are not hypothetical scenarios.
+They are real.
+I have heard of numerous dilemmas of this kind in families and the workplace.
+Little surprise, whistleblowers sometimes play an ethical role.
+They may think, "We have to take a stand."

-During the journey of Lent, we better take a cue from Jesus who, in the Gospel of John 10:31-42, never backs down despite two back-to-back threats on his life.
+During the journey of Lent, we better take a cue from the Lord Jesus, who, in the Gospel of John 10:31-42, never backs down despite two back-to-back threats on his life.
 In matters of his identity as one with God, as God, and as Son of Man, no compromise was necessary.
-It’s a-matter-of-fact reality about his identity as God.
+It's a-matter-of-fact reality about his identity as God.
+So also in matters of who you are as not just a person that is alive but a unique individual.
+You have values and beliefs you cherish that make up your identity—who you have become.
+It would be a terrible thing to deny who you are.
+Worse is to deny the faith you cherish.

 Lent will lose its element if it does not lead us to this matter-of-fact reality.
 Lent is like a thread, connecting participants to the Christ.
-We have to ask; where am I in my belief in the divinity of Christ?
+In Christ, the person becomes a new person, shaped in the ways of the Lord, cherishing the values consistent with the Lord’s.
+We have to ask, where am I in my belief in the divinity of Christ?

-As we wrap up the fifth week of Lent, wouldn’t it be wonderful to take a stand if we haven’t; in short, to affirm our belief in the unique, singularity of the divinity of Christ in the triune God?
-As well as promise the Lord to abide by the ethical demands of this confession in season and out of season.
+As we wrap up the fifth week of Lent, wouldn't it be wonderful to take a stand if we haven't?
+In short, affirm our faith in the unique, singularity of the divinity of Christ in the triune God.
+The affirmation is our testimony.
+It is part of our witness.
+Similarly, we open our hearts to abide by the ethical demands of this confession.
+We do so not sometimes but, by the grace of God, in season and out of season.

-This decision is a source of controversy.
+The decision is a source of controversy.
 To stand by it entails the cross.
-Not surprising since our Christian journey is shaped by the Way of the Cross.
+Not surprising since our Christian journey is shaped by way of the cross.

-Let us pray: Lord, give me the grace to take a stand for you as our Lord and Savior and be ready to carry the cross associated with this faith declaration.
+Let us pray: Lord, give me the grace to take a stand for you as our Lord and Savior.
+May I be ready to carry the cross associated with this faith declaration.
 Amen.

 God love you.
 God bless you.